 Provides information on mental health care, signposts people to local advocacy services, and offers advice on mental health law.

 National Survivor User Network

-Is developing a network of mental health service user and survivors to strengthen user voice and campaign for improvements.
+Is developing a network of mental health service users and survivors to strengthen user voices and campaign for improvements.
 It also has a useful page of links to user groups and organisations that offer counselling and support.

 Supports people with learning disabilities and their families and supporters to lessen the effect of trauma and abuse, through psychotherapy, advocacy and campaigning.

 Rethink Advice and Information Service

 The Rethink Mental Illness Advice Service offers practical help on issues such as the Mental Health Act, community care, welfare benefits, debt, criminal justice and carers rights.
 They also offer general help on living with mental illness, medication, care and treatment.

 The line is open from 9:30am - 4pm

 Supports those affected by the death of a baby before, during and shortly after birth, providing a bereavement support helpline, a network of support groups, an online forum and message board.

 Offering specialist mental health emotional support 4.30-10.30pm every day.